ashleychontos/sort-a-survey/README.md

 $ cd survey
 $ survey setup
 ```
-This last command will set up the proper directories and download a couple example files to get you started via command line.
+This last command will set up the proper directories and download a couple of example files to get you started via command line.
 If jupyter notebook is more your thing, use the notebook option (via `-nb` `--nb` `-notebook` `--notebook`) with the setup command which will also download our notebook tutorial:

 ```
 $ survey setup -nb